Ant13731/compilers/packages/simile_compiler/src/mod/types/typechecker_plan.md

     - symb table impl too
     - following n-ary functions can be a part of the QuantificationBody
     - in the type hierarchy, QuantificationBody's should be dependent on the operation
+    - or should this just be an additional check function in the symb table
+        - Requires ASTNode as input... better to make this on the fly since it depends on the ASTNode
+        - maybe just make this a method in the Quantifier ASTNode since the information fetched will be useful in the optimizer
+            - this would prevent types from knowing about the quantifier construction - maybe they only need to know trait variants of this tho (ex. max/min inferred based on generator values? is this possible without pre-computation?)
 - [ ] General Union
 - [ ] General Intersection
 - [ ] Forall